-- a.
-In line with the South African Local Government Bargaining Council Disciplinary Procedure Collective Agreement, if an employee receives two verbal warnings within six months for surpluses or shortages, the third warning for the same offence will be a written warning subject to representations having been made either verbally or in writing by the employee or through his or her representative. - b.
-A written warning will be issued if an employee exceeds a total of R1000 (one thousand rand) or more cash surpluses and / or shortages in any one day or any one month subject to representations having been made either verbally or in writing by the employee or through his or her representative.
+- 11.3.1 In line with the South African Local Government Bargaining Council Disciplinary Procedure Collective Agreement, if an employee receives two verbal warnings within six months for surpluses or shortages, the third warning for the same offence will be a written warning subject to representations having been made either verbally or in writing by the employee or through his or her representative. - 11.3.2 A written warning will be issued if an employee exceeds a total of R1000 (one thousand rand) or more cash surpluses and / or shortages in any one day or any one month subject to representations having been made either verbally or in writing by the employee or through his or her representative.

-11.8 Investigation must be conducted if the following instances occur:
+11.4 Investigation must be conducted if the following instances occur:

-- a.
-If an employee receives two verbal warnings, and a third warning being a written warning in one month; - b.
-There is reasonable suspicion that a deliberate act of theft/fraud/misappropriation has occurred or there is reasonable suspicion of gross negligence; - c.
-The Cashier has exceeded a cumulative total of R1000 (one thousand rand) in surpluses and / or shortages in a single month; - d.
-They have a single surplus and / or shortage of R1000 (one thousand rand) or more at once; - e.
-The cashier has had repetitive incidences of shortages or surpluses of more than 4 times within a 6 months cycle.
+- 11.4.1 If an employee receives two verbal warnings, and a third warning being a written warning in one month. - 11.4.2 There is reasonable suspicion that a deliberate act of theft/fraud/misappropriation has occurred or there is reasonable suspicion of gross negligence. - 11.4.3 The Cashier has exceeded a cumulative total of R1000 (one thousand rand) in surpluses and / or shortages in a single month.

+- 11.4.4 They have a single surplus and / or shortage of R1000 (one thousand rand) or more at once. - 11.4.5 The cashier has had repetitive incidences of shortages or surpluses of more than 4 times within a 6 months cycle.